wp-plugins/frontier-post/readme.txt

 == Changelog ==

+= 3.5.8 =
+* Fixed spelling error in my posts widget
+* Added cashing of lists in add/edit form
+* New list layout: List (as before) / Exerpt / Full Post
+* Warning message for empty title & content made more visible.

 = 3.5.6 =
 * Fixed single select for categories (wp_dropdown_categories(): selected input integer instead of array of integers)